-And if you spend more than a year outside the United States, the authorities will presume that you have abandoned your residence, and you will have an uphill battle convincing them otherwise.
+And if you spend more than a year outside the United States, the authorities will definitely presume that you have abandoned your residence.
+You will have an uphill battle convincing them otherwise.
 If you plan to leave the U.S. for a period exceeding 12 months, it's a good idea to obtain a reentry permit first.

 Another important limitation on lawful permanent residents is that they are subject to the grounds of deportability.
 If you commit certain crimes or security violations, or even fail to advise USCIS of your changes of address, you can be placed in removal proceedings and deported from the United States.

 The main eligibility categories for obtaining a U.S. green card are based on:

 Also see our Can You Get a U.S. Green Card?
 Eligibility Quiz.
 More obscure categories exist, however, and the qualification criteria are highly complex.
 Your best bet would be to hire a lawyer for a personal analysis.